bmelons/flaskmix/README.md

 this probably isn't secure but the admin panel is protected by a cookie a single cookie that you can set in the .env file

+for most directories it automatically creates them if they don't exist so you don't have to worry about that